 Disclaimer: If you’re willing to risk it, Medina is incredibly significant with a fascinating mixture of people.
-However, I do not condone breaking the law in Saudi Arabia.
+However, I do not condone breaking the law.
 Feel free to skip this part of the itinerary and head to a town on the Red Sea (Umluj, Yanbu) or to Al Ula to see Madain Saleh (if it’s open).

 Where to stay in Medina

 Blue Diamond is a sufficient budget option outside “the ring” (thus probably fine for non-Muslims).
 However, if you’re Muslim (or passing) and views of the Haram, Pullman Zamzam Madina offers fantastic views of the mosque.